ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Launch Mechanical
 -----------------
-You can launch Mechanical locally or launch it remotely.
+You can launch Mechanical locally or remotely.

 Launch Mechanical locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~